CoalTrain1618/MP_3_Xpenso/README.md

 - [#11](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/11) As a **developer** I want to ensure the web app is visually engaging and follows a mobile first responsive design so that Users can navigate the website and access relevant information with ease.
 - [#12](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/12) As a **developer** I will create Wireframes so that I can visually display my web application's design and structure.
 - [#13](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/13) As a **developer** I will set up and configure the Django project so that I can create a secure working environment.
-- [#14](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/14) As a **developer** I want to implement Django's built in authentication system so that users can securely log in and manage their accounts.
+- [#14](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/14) As a **developer** I will implement Django's built in authentication system so that users can securely log in and manage their accounts.
 - [#18](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/18) As a **developer**, I want to define the requirements and create the initial Budget and Income models so that the data structure is ready for further development.
 - [#19](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/19) As a **developer**, I want to migrate the new models to the database and register them with the Django admin so that they can be managed through the admin interface.
 - [#20](https://github.com/CoalTrain1618/MP_3_Lets-Talk-Money/issues/20) As a **developer**, I want to test the admin panel functionality and write unit tests for the models so that data management is reliable and robust.